Best Indexed Universal Life Insurance (2026)

 How Does Indexed Universal Life Insurance Work?

 Indexed universal life (IUL) insurance is a type of permanent life insurance that combines a death benefit with a cash value component linked to stock market index performance.
 Your cash value grows based on index returns.
-There is a guaranteed floor (usually 0%) that protects against losses and a cap (usually 10-12%) that limits maximum gains.
+There is a guaranteed floor (usually 0%) that protects against losses and a cap (usually 10% to 12%) that limits maximum gains.
 IUL offers more growth potential than traditional universal life while providing downside protection that direct market investing doesn't offer.

 How to Choose the Best Indexed Universal Life Insurance